gacela-project/gacela/docu/001_basic_concepts.md

 charge of reading from the IO (Config) is the only class which is coupled somehow with the infrastructure, but the rest should be decouple from the outside.

-All the things that beong to a module should remain close and together.
+All the things that belong to a module should remain close and together.
 The domain of that module should guide its design.